Look! Totoro Is Waiting for Us at the Entrance!

 Surrounded by some of Mitaka's rare red pines and set off against the bright orange wall and red window frames of the building that houses it, the deck of the Straw Hat Café provides you with an open outdoors atmosphere where you can relax and enjoy the natural setting of Inokashira Park.
 There is a washstand decorated with colorful tiles just to the side of the Café deck so you can wash your hands before mealtime.

-Experience the changing seasons and enjoy the slow passing of time at the Cafe after your visit to the museum.
+Experience the changing seasons and enjoy the slow passing of time at the Café.

 You'll Find Your Treasure Here